cocotb/cocotb/documentation/source/coroutines.rst

 .. note::
     The preferred way to schedule tasks is with :func:`~cocotb.start` and :func:`~cocotb.start_soon`.
-    :func:`~cocotb.fork` remains for historical reasons,
-    but may be removed in a future version of cocotb.
+    :func:`~cocotb.fork` is deprecated and will be removed in a future version of cocotb.

 .. code-block:: python3